danielsaidi/website_danielsaidi/_posts/2017-01-31-new-cocoapod-has-problems-running-quick-and-nimble.md

 great libraries that really speed up writing tests for my pods.

-However, when I created my two latest pods, using `CocoaPods 1.1.1`, `Quick 1.0.0` and `Nimble 5 and 6`, I ran into a problem with getting my Quick tests to work.
+However, when I created my two latest pods, using `CocoaPods 1.1.1`, `Quick 1.0.0` and `Nimble 5.0.0 and 6.0.0`, I ran into problems with getting my tests to work.

 First of all, creating new CocoaPods with the CocoaPods CLI, still generates old projects that are not prepared for Swift 3.
 This means that you have to replace